SkyScreamer: History

 On August 29, 2013, Six Flags announced that they would be adding the New England SkyScreamer to Six Flags New England in 2014.
-The over 400-foot-tall ride debuted officially on May 23, 2014 in the park's North End section.
+The over 400-foot-tall ride debuted officially on May 23, 2014, in the park's North End section.
 At the time of its debut, New England SkyScreamer held the title for the tallest swing ride.

 As part of its 2015 attractions presentation on August 28, 2014, Six Flags announced that Six Flags Mexico will be the next park to receive a SkyScreamer, a 242 ft model and the only attraction of its kind in Latin America.

 Two years later after the announcement of Six Flags Mexico addition, Six Flags announced that they would be adding yet another Funtime Star Flyer for the 2017 season after a hiatus of building the swing ride back to back.
 Six Flags America announced on September 1, 2016, that for the following season they would be constructing the tallest ride in the park, Wonder Woman Lasso of Truth a 242 ft SkyScreamer.
 The ride would become one of the first SkyScreamers to be themed to a DC Comics character.
 Six Flags Mexico rethemed their SkyScreamer to Supergirl in 2018 to be a part of the new theme area the tower was already located in.

-Announced in 2018, Six Flags added a SkyScreamer installation to Six Flags Darien Lake for the 2019 season.
+Also in 2018, Six Flags added a SkyScreamer installation to Six Flags Darien Lake for the 2019 season.
 The 242-foot-tall ride was labeled the tallest ride in the state of New York.

+From 2019 to 2023, there had been no other news with the SkyScreamer attractions at the Six Flags parks.
+Six Flags announced for the 2024 season, Six Flags Fiesta Texas' SkyScreamer would be rethemed to Supergirl, as the park expands their new DC Universe themed land in parts of Spassburg.

+On May 1, 2025, Six Flags announced that the Six Flags America park will close at the end of the 2025 season on November 2, 2025.
+The status on the future of the Wonder Woman Lasso of Truth attraction was not given at the time of the announcement.